 We have recently completed research that has resulted in a better understanding of the cost effectiveness of the CMAM approach, of the effect of HIV on SAM treatment outcomes and of the impact of high defaulting from a CMAM programme in Nigeria.
 In addition, our recent research has helped to simplify anthropometric procedures for nutrition program admission and discharge and has examined the effectiveness of new approaches for addressing Moderate Acute Malnutrition.

 Some of VI’s ongoing research includes two studies under USAID’s flagship nutrition project in Ethiopia that will help to illuminate outcomes of children suffering from moderate acute malnutrition in areas that do not support food supplements and that will examine the long-term health outcomes of children successfully treated for severe acute malnutrition.
-Other projects include development of a causal analysis tool for stunting in Sierra Leone, a test market to examine whether the retail sale of nutritional complements could prevent chronic malnutrition, and various projects (led by our sister company Valid Nutrition) that aim to improve the cost-effectiveness of nutritional supplements both for their impact on addressing malnutrition globally but also their impacts on local market economies.
+Other projects include development of a causal analysis tool for stunting in Sierra Leone, a test market to examine whether the retail sale of nutritional complements could prevent chronic malnutrition, and various projects that aim to improve the cost-effectiveness of nutritional supplements both for their impact on addressing malnutrition globally but also their impacts on local market economies.

 For more information contact firstname.lastname@example.org or call us on +44 1865 722 180